Course guide of Fundamentals of Astrophysics (26711B1)

 The course could only be passed by an average knowledge of all the content covered by the subject.

-Attendance to the practical sessions, and a score above 5 in practice is a necessary condition to pass the course.
+Attendance to the practical sessions, and a score above 5 in the practical sessions is a necessary condition to pass the course.

 Extraordinary assessment session